Barclays' Diamond faces grilling in parliament

 Barclays agreement to pay fines last week increased pressure on other banks to cooperate in a probe which could cost the industry billions of dollars.

-The Libor figures submitted by banks are compiled by Thomson Reuters (TRI.TO), parent company of Reuters, on behalf of the BBA.
+The Libor figures submitted by banks are compiled by Thomson Reuters, parent company of Reuters, on behalf of the BBA.

 (Reporting by Matt Scuffham; Editing by Giles Elgood)